willogy-team/insights--tensorflow/part4/README.md

 In Figure 2, you have seen that the VGG network has 5 main blocks of convolutional layers.
 All of the 5 blocks have some patterns in common:
 - They contain only convolutional layers.
-- There are more than 1 convolutional layers in each block.
+- There is more than 1 convolutional layer in each block.
 - The convolutional layers in each block have the same number of filters.
 - All of the convolutional layers use filter size of 3x3.